dotnev/Nev/README.md

 - Compile-time support
 - Human-readable C/JS backends
 - Easy to use c libraries(as built-in nev) and to build it
-- Flexible memory management( autofree, GC, arena allocation, manual memory management)
+- Flexible memory management(auto free, GC, arena allocation, RALL)
 - XMLdeclaration support(like xaml in .net but easier to enable for libraries)

 ## Star history